Chase Anonymisation: Privacy-Preserving Knowledge Graphs with Logical Reasoning: Experiments

-In this section we extensively evaluate our approaches on the Erdős-Rényi and Scale-Free networks models, by varying the number of vertices, edges, and privacy requirements such as the number of isomorphic subgraphs $k$ and the size of considered subgraphs $x$.
+In this section, we extensively evaluate our approaches on different graph models, varying the number of vertices, edges, and privacy requirements, such as the number of chase-isomorphic subgraphs $k$ and the size of considered subgraphs $x$.
+We refer to {\kguard} and {\textsc{kguard (KG-ISO)}} for the chase-isomorphism and the weaker KG-isomorphism anonymisation (see Section \ref{sec:kx_iso}), respectively.
 Where not otherwise stated, we consider $n=500$, $k=3$ and $x=4$.